Native Ukrainian National Faith: Historiosophy of the Maha Vira

 The Maha Vira (literally "Great Faith") is the holy writing used within the organisations of the Sylenkoite movement, published in 1979 and consisting in 1,427 pages.
 Its title blends the Sanskrit term maha, "great", and the Ukrainian term vira, "faith".
 It was composed by Lev Sylenko himself as a synthesis of philosophical ideas relying upon historical and archaeological sources, presenting a historiosophical account of eleven thousand years, intertwined with theological and cosmological doctrines, and a prophetic message for the future.
 The book includes a comparative lexicon of Sanskrit, Ukrainian and English language.

-The book tells the history of "Oryana" or "Orania", identified as the Cucuteni–Trypillia culture (3000–5000 BCE), assumed to have been the epicentre of the Indo-Europeans or Aryans, whom the book calls "Oryans", evoking a connection with the Ukrainian word for "plowing", oraty.
-According to the book, the Oryans are the original progenitors of the white race, and the earliest European civilisation—corresponding to, or preceding, the Cucuteni-Trypillia complex—developed along the banks of the Dnieper.
-From the Oryans descended the Scythians, the Russians and the Ukrainians.
-The Ukrainians are regarded as the directest descendants of the Oryans, and therefore as superior to all Europeans.
+The book tells the history of "Oriiana" or "Orania", identified as the Cucuteni–Trypillia culture (3000–5000 BCE), assumed to have been the epicentre of the Indo-Europeans or Aryans, whom the book calls "Oriians", evoking a connection with the Ukrainian word for "plowing", oraty.
+The progenitors of the Oriians, and therefore of Ukrainians, are Father Or (Орь) and Mother Lel (Лель), who are frequently depicted in RUNVira shrines and temples.
+Or is also called Orii (Орій) or Arii (Арій), Orya (Оря), and Yari or Yuri, and identified as the solar deity Yarilo, while Lel is also known as Lelii (Лелій) and Lelya (Леля).

+According to the book, the Oriians are the original progenitors of the white race, and the earliest European civilisation—corresponding to, or preceding, the Cucuteni-Trypillia complex—developed along the banks of the Dnieper.
+From the Oriians descended the Scythians, the Russians and the Ukrainians.
+The Ukrainians are regarded as the most direct descendants of the Oriians, and therefore as superior to all Europeans.
 Kyiv is described as the "most ancient city" of the white race.
-The Oryans are described in the book as the carriers of the philosophy later written down in the Vedas, developed as the Oryans migrated in different directions including the north of the Indian subcontinent.
+The Oriians are described in the book as the carriers of the philosophy later written down in the Vedas, developed as the Oriians migrated in different directions including the north of the Indian subcontinent.

 The Maha Vira is described by Ivakhiv as a "systematic intellectual construct" grounded on the premise of Ukrainian ethnocultural primordialism or essentialism.
 The book explains that during its evolution, the human species has divided itself into many distinct ethnocultural groups, ethne or ethnoi (singular ethnos, the Greek word for "ethnicity"), each of which undergoes its life cycle, flourishing and perishing according to its own development.
 Sylenko argues that without such division, the human species would be too fragile, as the division allows for a diversity of experiments, some successful and some others not, allowing for a continuation of evolution.
 The formation of an ethnos is always accompanied by the systematisation of originally unorganised beliefs into a coherent religious doctrine, representing a shared system of ideas unifying the ethnos; the Maha Vira intends to represent such systematisation for the Ukrainians.